Nov11/mysql5.5.59/README.md

 ### why MySQL 5.5?
 This is the earliest version that I can find on official web site with a cmake support.

-I'm going to use this version as code base to apply examples from 'uderstanding mysql internals'.
+I'm going to use this version as code base to apply examples from <[Understanding MySQL Internals](http://shop.oreilly.com/product/9780596009571.do)>.

 The version mentioned in that book is 5.1.
 There is no cmake support back then.
 And I'm not proficient in setting up IDE on a makefile build system.
 While 5.7 has a source code tar ball twice the size of 5.5.
 I'll just pick 5.5 for now.

-### adopting example from chapter 7
+### adopting example from chapter 7 storage engine interface
 * code is in storage/oreilly-csv directory
 * init/done method must be provide for 'show engines;' will not list the new engine.
 * no need to create a handleton as the book states in 5.1. filling some fields of the parameter in init function is enough.